ZIPP 303 FIRECREST DISC – VERSATILE VALUE

 The hubs also perform well on unpaved roads.
 They engage relatively quickly and provide the acceleration you frequently depend on riding gravel roads with their regularly changing pitches and surfaces.

 Zipp uses their own ZR1 hubset on this Firecrest, a 6-pawl, 6 degrees of engagement affair.
-This is also a new model for them, something they seem to regularly do with hubs every few years.
+This is also a new model for them, something they seem to do with hubs every few years.
 Because of that, it’s frustratingly hard to know how they’ll hold up over time.

-On paved alpine climbs, I found the 303 Firecrest Zipp to be nearly the equal of the best lightweight disc wheels like the ENVE SES 3.4 and Bontrager Aeolus 37 RSL.
+On paved alpine climbs, I found the 303 Firecrest Zipp to be nearly equal to the best lightweight disc wheels like the ENVE SES 3.4 and Bontrager Aeolus 37 RSL.
 It wasn’t as snappy as the ENVEs or as quick as the Bontrager, but it was steady, strong, and felt like nearly every watt of power I put into the wheels went right to the road.

 At a measured 1383 grams with the Shimano/SRAM 10/11-speed compatible freehub on the wheelset I tested, its light weight (about 30 grams heavier than the Bontrager and 40-50 grams lighter than the ENVEs) clearly makes it one you’d want to join you going up long, steep climbs.